-This piece was updated in December 2017 to include additional contact information.
+This piece was updated in September 2018 after the launch of SPARK and in December 2017 to add contact information.

 A. The pipeline of products in development to treat or prevent bacterial infections is stagnant and cannot meet today’s urgent and growing patient needs.
-Leading experts have repeatedly identified information sharing as essential to spurring innovation; however, no publicly available mechanism currently exists for sharing information and expertise across the antibiotic discovery research community.
-As a result, invaluable knowledge and lessons learned are being lost, making it hard for researchers to benefit from the insights of others.
+Leading experts have repeatedly identified information sharing as essential to spurring innovation; previously, however, there was no publicly available mechanism for sharing data and expertise across the antibiotic discovery research community.
+As a result, researchers have had difficulty benefiting from the insights of others.

-A. SPARK will be publicly available for use by researchers across disciplines and sectors—academia, industry, government, and nonprofits—from around the world that are focused on antibiotic innovation.
+A. SPARK is publicly available for use by researchers around the world across disciplines and sectors—academia, industry, government, and nonprofits—who are focused on antibiotic innovation.

-SPARK will help cultivate the next generation of antibiotic discovery researchers, serving as a valuable resource in overcoming the challenges of “brain drain” and traditionally siloed information sources.
-This is particularly important given that antibiotic research programs have been abandoned or downsized in recent years, and findings from previous discovery efforts are often scattered across the academic literature or unpublished.
+SPARK creates opportunities to cultivate the next generation of antibiotic discovery researchers and can serve as a valuable resource in overcoming the challenges of “brain drain” and traditionally siloed information sources.
+This is particularly important given that many antibiotic research programs have been abandoned or downsized in recent years, and findings from previous discovery efforts are often scattered across the academic literature or unpublished.

 A. To access SPARK, go to the CDD website and enter your log-in information.
 This will take you directly to the SPARK interface.
 For an introduction to the platform’s functionality, including information on how to search available data, visit CDD’s “Quick Guide.”